Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 PCIe x2 SSDs

-PCIe x4 (NVMe) SSDs
+PCIe-based (NVMe) SSDs

-Variants of M.2 SSDs
+Variants of M.2-based devices, including SSDs

-M.2 SSD: B-key vs. M-key (SATA M.2 vs. NVMe M.2)
+M.2-based SSD: B-key vs. M-key (SATA M.2 vs. NVMe M.2)

 NVMe M.2 SSDs always uses the M-key format.

-In any case, here's the break-down of M.2 SSDs:
+That said, here’s the break-down of M.2 SSDs:

 • Original versions of M.2 SSDs use the B-key.
 They tend to use SATA speed standards and are not faster than regular SATA SSDs.
 Some B-key M.2 drives use the 2x PCIe speed standard and are slightly faster.
 These drives only fit in the B-key socket on a host (like a motherboard).